Security Division (Wehrmacht): Organization

-Almost all the Security Divisions operated on the Eastern front, with the exception of the 325th which operated in Occupied France.
+Almost all the Security Divisions operated on the Eastern front, with the exception of the 325th which operated in occupied France.

-Wehrmacht war crimes
+Security Division war crimes

 The Security Divisions of the Wehrmacht were responsible for a large number of war crimes and in many cases for systematic programmes of repression against the civilian population.
-This occurred most notably on the Eastern Front, particularly in the rear areas of Army Group Centre, where they acted with extreme brutality.
-The British historian Ian Kershaw concludes that the Wehrmachts duty was to ensure that the people who met Hitler's requirements of being part of the Aryan Herrenvolk ("Aryan master race") had living space.
-He wrote that:
+This notably occurred on the Eastern Front, particularly in the rear areas of Army Group Centre, where they acted with extreme brutality.